Auto-Merge Rule Engines for CouchDB Replication Conflict Resolution & Sync Automation

 rev_docs.append(r.json())

-# Deterministic merge: field-level union with higher-generation fallback
+# Deterministic merge: field-level union with higher-generation fallback.

 merged = doc.copy()